The RiskModels Hierarchical Factor Model

 What Is Explained Risk (ER)?

-Explained Risk measures what percentage of a stock's return variance comes from factor exposures vs. idiosyncratic noise.
+Explained Risk measures what percentage of a stock's return variance comes from factor exposures vs. stock-specific (residual) noise.

 Or equivalently, it's the from your factor regression.